-There will be another bag filled with four large nuts, take the contents out and loosely thread all the set screws into the nuts (only do 2.5 turns for now).
+Looking back to the green bag, you should find a bag within it that contains 4 large nuts and some small screws.
+Take the contents out and loosely thread all the set screws into the nuts by about 2.5 turns (for now).